Stop Blaming the Handoff — Your Delivery Model Is Broken

 A typical enterprise program may measure:

 Why?
-Because they usually live in separate places and tell separate stories.
+Because they live in separate places and tell separate stories.

 DORA’s software delivery metrics focus on throughput and stability, including change lead time, deployment frequency, failed deployment recovery time, and change fail rate.
-Those are useful because they describe delivery as a system, not just a collection of local team activities. source
+Those are useful because they describe delivery as a system, not merely as a collection of local team activities. source

-If your metrics do not connect across the flow, then your operating model probably does not either.
+If metrics do not connect across the flow, the operating model probably does not either.

-And if your operating model does not connect, your handoffs will keep increasing risk.
+And when the operating model does not connect, handoffs keep increasing risk.

 Local truths are how every team can be green while the release is red.